saransh1806/KNN_Implementation/README.md

 Accuracy is calculated as:

-Accuracy
-=
-Number of Correct Predictions
-Total Test Samples
-Accuracy=
-Total Test Samples
-Number of Correct Predictions
+Accuracy=Number of Correct Predictions out of total test prediction

+Accuracy Rate=Accuracy/no of test examples
 	​
 Error Rate is then computed as:

 Error Rate
 =
-1
-−
-Accuracy
-Error Rate=1−Accuracy
+1-Accuracy Rate

 This process ensures that model performance is evaluated only on unseen data, avoiding data leakage.